Portraits of Wild Africa

 - Drinks while in your private mobile camps and drinking water while on game drives.

-- Airport transfer from Moremi to your mobile campsite on July 7 and airport transfer from Protea Tower Hotel to Lusaka Airport on August 22.
+- Transfers from Moremi Airport to your mobile campsite on August 2, from Lusaka Airport to Protea Tower Hotel on August 17, and from Protea Tower Hotel to Lusaka Airport on August 18.

 - All airfare (except flights listed as included), airport and departure taxes, and excess baggage fees.
-Airfare is approximately $1,800 to $2,500 from USA to Maun, Botswana and from Lusaka, Zambia to USA.
+Airfare is approximately $1,800 to $2,500 from US to Maun, Botswana and back to the US from Lusaka, Zambia, depending on origin.